robert-hh/Micropython-Editor/README.md

 Use kbd_intr() too on Pyboard.

 **2.15** Make a combined MicroPython version, which runs on all boards except Teensy 3.5 / 3.6.
 For teensy, a short wrapper is included.

+**2.16** Optimize search with Regular expressions

+**2.17** Remove all option variants from the source files, and make pye_sml.py a pure micropython boards version with reduced function set.
+The only options remaining are Linux/CPython vs. MicroPython